What’s your Best Savings Option?

 Money Management Accounts

 This is another option which is sometimes called a money market account.
 (This is not a money market fund, which is a mutual fund.
 Those accounts are handled by our Investment Services and Wealth Management team.)
 This account works the same way as a regular Savings account and can be accessed at any time.
 However, the account has a "tiered" rate structure.
 It offers higher dividends based on your account balance.
 A Money Management account is specifically designed to help you achieve long-term savings goals, but the funds aren’t "locked-in."

 These accounts allow you to save for the holidays or vacation or any other need.
 No minimum deposit is required, and you can open these accounts at any time during the year.
 You may make deposits in any amount at any time.

-If you are in the position to put money into an account and leave it for a longer period, you could consider investing in Share Certificates.
-These are also called Savings Certificates and Certificates of Deposit at other financial institutions.
-The key benefit to Certificates is that you can earn a higher return, depending on the term or length of the certificate.
+If you are in the position to put money into an account and leave it for a longer period, you could consider investing in share certificates.
+These are also called savings certificates at other financial institutions.
+The key benefit to certificates is that you can earn a higher return, depending on the term or length of the certificate.